UPS Shipping Guide for WooCommerce Multi Vendor with Dokan

 In this article, we will show you how to fulfill orders using UPS on a WooCommerce Multi-Vendor store.
 We will be using Dokan to set up a multi-vendor store and use WooCommerce UPS Shipping Plugin with Print Label to fulfill the orders.

-Order fulfillment gets complicated under when it comes to multiple-vendors selling multiple products in a single online store because each vendor has to fulfill orders on their own.
-So it becomes essential to have a good shipping solution which can seamlessly automate live shipping rates from each vendor, and help you generate shipping labels based on the vendor’s address.
+Order fulfillment gets complicated when it comes to multiple vendors selling multiple products in a single online store because each vendor has to fulfill orders on their own.
+So it becomes essential to have a good shipping solution that can seamlessly automate live shipping rates from each vendor, and help you generate shipping labels based on the vendor’s address.

 There are a bunch of plugins out there that help you set up a marketplace with multiple vendors.
 What’s even great is when you combine these plugins with a robust shipping plugin like the UPS Shipping plugin which offers a great order fulfillment experience to you as well as your vendors.

 WordPress Plugins Necessary to Streamline Shipping on your Multi-Vendor Marketplace